nanorobocop/faker/README.md

-# HTTP server for different testing purposes
+# Faker - HTTP server for testing, mocking, faking

 Usage:

-* /Mansur - will salute you
+* `/Mansur` - will salute you
-* /echo/EchoString - will reply with EchoString
+* `/echo/EchoString` - will reply with EchoString
-* /404 - will reply with appropriate HTTP code
+* `/404` - will reply with appropriate HTTP code